asimregmi/asimregmi/README.md

 # Hello!
 Welcome to my GitHub.

-I am Asim Regmi, a recent CS grad from The University of Texas at Arlington.
+I am Asim, a recent CS grad from The University of Texas at Arlington.
 You can view some of my projects below.

 If you would like to connect with me, please see my [LinkedIn][Linkedin] :man::wave:

 [linkedin]: https://www.linkedin.com/in/asimregmi/
 [github]: https://github.com/asimregmi